In the middle of reaching goals, my studio is that place where I unload so many words and creativity. But for weeks the artistic flow has been weak.

 Just paint...

-I started early and currently I am watercolor painting geese; this came after a series of swans.
+I started early and currently I am painting geese; this came after a series of swans.

-Leave everything behind so your heart can open into the paper where everything penetrates into feeling.
+Sometimes you just have to leave everything behind so your heart can open onto the paper.
+For me, this is where everything penetrates into feeling.

 Encouraging Goodness,